Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Experiments

-The loss value comparison of QPINN, Quantum-inspired PINN, and two PINNs for solving the Merton Portfolio Optimization HJB PDE defined in Equation \ref{eq:HJB_PDE} are shown in Figure \ref{fig:loss_comparison}.
+\LW{We perform $30$ independent runs for the HJB PDE with fixed volatility.
+The seed of run index $i=0,\ldots,29$ is set to $51+100i$.
+The loss function is given in Equations~\ref{eq:HJB_loss} and~\ref{eq:HJB_loss_details} with the loss weights $W_d=W_1=1$ and $W_2=5$.
+The residual term is evaluated on $50$ paired, uniformly spaced values of $x$ and $t$ in $[0.01,0.99]$, while the boundary terms use the corresponding grids at $t=0.99$ and $x=0.99$.} The loss value comparison of QPINN, Quantum-inspired PINN, and two PINNs for solving the Merton Portfolio Optimization HJB PDE defined in Equation~\eqref{eq:HJB_PDE} is shown in Figure \ref{fig:loss_comparison}.

-The QPINN and Quantum-inspired PINN converge both faster and more accurately than the two PINNs.
-The performance gap between the Quantum-inspired PINN and the Counterpart PINN can reflect the quantum-induced advantage, since both models share the same inductive bias but the Quantum-inspired model achieves better performance.
-In contrast, the improvement of the QPINN and Quantum-inspired PINN over the FC PINN demonstrates the benefit of the inductive bias, as it leads to better performance even though the FC PINN contains orders of magnitude more parameters.
-Moreover, although the QPINN and Quantum-inspired PINN converge at comparable rates, the QPINN achieves a lower final loss value.
-This improvement can be attributed to the larger hypothesis space of the QPINN, which provides greater expressivity.

-Figure \ref{fig:loss_comparison} reflects the trainability disadvantage of classical PINNs.
-However, the expressivity of the FC PINN and the Counterpart PINN is not as limited as the plot may suggest.
-Given sufficient training epochs, both models can achieve comparably low loss values, owing to their large number of parameters and the inductive bias, respectively.
+\LW{In Figure \ref{fig:loss_comparison}, the QPINN attains the lowest final loss, followed by the Quantum-inspired PINN, the FC PINN, and the Counterpart PINN, even though the FC PINN has more than 80 times as many trainable parameters as the Quantum-inspired PINN.
+The gap between the QPINN and the Quantum-inspired PINN is visible but relatively moderate.
+This behavior supports the view that entanglement can enlarge the hypothesis space, while a larger empirical advantage may require a more suitable and problem-oriented design of the added entangling layer.
+The lower losses of the QPINN and Quantum-inspired PINN compared with the FC PINN suggest that the tensor-decomposed inductive bias is useful for this HJB PDE.}

-To facilitate a more direct comparison, Figure \ref{fig:3D plot comparison} illustrates the 3D surfaces of the analytical solution and the approximations by different models obtained after 1000 training epochs in our 8-th run.
-The analytical solution represents the maximum expected utility of wealth presented in Equation \eqref{eq:analytical_solution}.
-The QPINN, Quantum-inspired PINN, FC PINN, and Counterpart PINN plots show how each model approximates this analytical benchmark.
-Visually, the QPINN and Quantum-inspired PINN surface closely match the analytical solution, demonstrating its superior ability to capture the shape and magnitude of the expected utility function compared with classical PINN models.
+To facilitate a more direct comparison, Figure \ref{fig:3D plot comparison} illustrates the 3D surfaces of the analytical solution and the approximations by different models obtained after 2000 training epochs in the first run.
+The analytical solution represents the maximum expected utility of wealth presented in Equation~\eqref{eq:analytical_solution}.
+The QPINN, Quantum-inspired PINN, FC PINN, and Counterpart PINN plots show how each model approximates this analytical benchmark. \LW{Visually, the QPINN and Quantum-inspired PINN surfaces are closest to the analytical solution, while the FC PINN and Counterpart PINN show larger deviations.
+Although no explicit boundary loss is imposed at $x=0$, the FC PINN and the QPINN/Quantum-inspired PINN recover the natural zero wealth trace $v(t, 0) \approx 0$.
+The annotated errors in Figure \ref{fig:3D plot comparison} follow the same order as the final losses in Figure \ref{fig:loss_comparison}: the QPINN has the smallest error, followed by the Quantum-inspired PINN, the FC PINN, and the Counterpart PINN.}